 Design better experience

-aim to create a society where everyone can enjoy traveling, sports and culture
+We aim to create a society where everyone could enrich their lives through travel.

 The Promotion of Accessible Tourism

 We will keep proposing more travel options, together with providing information and promoting the development of support systems.
 We believe these activities get people those who hesitate to travel motivated to travel with peace of mind.

 We held a dual skiing tour that could be enjoyed by those in wheelchairs.

 The JAL Group has continued to support disabled athletes and sports tournaments for many years.
 In order to realize a society where people with disabilities can enjoy sports, we will further strengthen our efforts by utilizing the knowledge we have gained until now.